4.2. The Myth of Moral Panics

 First, folk devils are the people who are blamed for being allegedly responsible for the threat to society.
 Folk devils are completely negative and have no redeeming qualities.
 This is how juvenile offenders, or “super-predators” as they were referred to in the 1990s.
 The narrative went like this:

-We’re talking about kids who have absolutely no respect for human life and no sense of the future….And make no mistake.
-While the trouble will be greatest in black inner-city neighborhoods, other places are also certain to have burgeoning youth-crime problems that will spill over into upscale central-city districts, inner-ring suburbs, and even the rural heartland…They kill or maim on impulse, without any intelligible motive…The buzz of impulsive violence, the vacant stares and smiles, and the remorseless eyes…they quite literally have no concept of the future….they place zero value on the lives of their victims, whom they reflexively dehumanize…capable of committing the most heinous acts of physical violence for the most trivial reasons…for as long as their youthful energies hold out, they will do what comes “naturally”: murder, rape, rob, assault, burglarize, deal deadly drugs, and get high.
+We’re talking about kids who have no respect for human life and no sense of the future….And make no mistake.
+While the trouble will be greatest in black inner-city neighborhoods, other places are also certain to have burgeoning youth crime problems that will spill over into upscale central-city districts, inner-ring suburbs, and even the rural heartland…They kill or maim on impulse, without any intelligible motive…The buzz of impulsive violence, the vacant stares and smiles, and the remorseless eyes…they quite literally have no concept of the future….they place zero value on the lives of their victims, whom they reflexively dehumanize…capable of committing the most heinous acts of physical violence for the most trivial reasons…for as long as their youthful energies hold out, they will do what comes “naturally”: murder, rape, rob, assault, burglarize, deal deadly drugs, and get high.
 [3] Folk devils are the embodiment of evil and center stage of the moral panic drama.
 They have no redeeming qualities so it is easy for the population to fear and hate them.

-Third, the media are particularly powerful in creating and advancing the moral panic.
+Third, the media are particularly powerful in creating and advancing moral panic.
 Generally, news media coverage of folk devils is often skewed and exaggerated.
-The media coverage often displays the folk devils as much more threatening to society than they really are.
+The media coverage often displays the folk devils as much more threatening to society than they are.
 Journalists feed public anxiety and fear, which heightens the moral panic.
 Media influences policy in two ways:

 (1) they select the “important” issues (agenda setting),

-Agenda setting is the way the media draw the public’s eye to a specific topic.
+Agenda setting is the way the media draws the public’s eye to a specific topic.
 Framing refers to a type of agenda setting in a prepackaged way and narratives are about the story that is told.
 Said another way, framing focuses on the broad categories, segments, or angles through which a story can be told.
 Frames include factual and interpretive claims that allow people to organize events and experiences into groups.
 Narrative construction involves decisions by storytellers that determine the specific characters, plot, causal implications, and policy solutions presented.
 Narratives are pictures that the public already accepts and embraces (See Table 1 for examples of criminal justice frames and narratives).
 Journalists and reporters are taught to tell stories through first-hand accounts and experiences people have because audiences care about these human experiences and their stories more than they care about abstract societal issues.
 In theory, then, journalists and reporters are the gatekeepers to the information and they choose how they organize and present ideas to the public.
 This helps us create social meaning from events or actions (See Table 2 for framing techniques).
 [4]

 Table 1: Criminal Justice Frames and Examples of Narratives